myelintek/documentation/user/vc_pipeline.rst

 ---------

 The top-level ``vars`` property specifies the workflow variables to use in steps.
-It is an array of variable with each item defining:
+It is an array of variables with each item defining:

 * **Name** (*required*):
-  ``name`` specifies the variable name, used as variable substitution identifier (case-sensitive).
+  ``name`` specifies the variable name, used as :ref:`variable substitution <vc-workflow-variable-substitution>` identifier (case-sensitive).
 * **Type** (*required*):
   ``type`` specifies the variable type, should be one of ``string``, ``folder``, or ``model_version``.
 * **Label**: